 Metric: Cost of old products/services minus cost of new for total savings.
 It can also be helpful to categorize the method of savings (contract negotiation, vendor switch, contract term changes, etc.).

 Finally, overall ROI should show how much your procurement team drives savings annually.
 Ideally, as the years go by, the relationships and negotiations the team has made should allow for the savings to increase, or at least remain stable.
 This is one of the most direct team evaluations and one of the best ways to assert value to leadership.

 Metric: Total amount saved by the procurement team divided by the cost to run the team.

-Ready to Improve the Effectiveness of Your Procurement Team?
+Improve the Effectiveness of Your Procurement Team

 One of the biggest ways your procurement team can become more effective is by buttoning up your processes.
 From intake, to risk & due diligence, to relationship and data management, Graphite Connect allows buyers to onboard and manage suppliers in a smarter, more efficient way.
 Automate your processes, avoid unnecessary errors, and improve your KPIs in one fell swoop.

 Ready to Learn More?

 To learn more about supplier-managed data, effective supplier information management, and more, schedule a time to meet with one of our experts.Request a Demo